run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/prerequisites.md

 ## Kubernetes

-Run:AI requires Kubernetes 1.16 or above.
+Run:AI requires Kubernetes 1.19 or above.
 Kubernetes 1.21 is recommended (as of September 2021).
-Kubernetes 1.22 is not yet supported.
+Kubernetes 1.22 is __not__ supported.

 If you are using __OpenShift__, please refer to our [OpenShift installation instructions](../ocp/prerequisites.md).